eastmaels/steemblog.github.io/_posts/account/deanliu/2019-11-06_steemfestnot-yeah-been-to-bangkok-before-it-s-time-to-review-my-old-photos.md

 ---

 Love Bangkok.
 People, food, culture, massage... all good.
-Traffic isn't not good though...
+Traffic is not good though...

 It was about 6 years ago.
 I was still young, relatively... :(